 Property boundaries, 20m Contours, road names, rail line, address & title points sourced from Land Information NZ.
 Crown Copyright reserved.
-Property boundaries accuracy: +/-1m in urban areas, +/-30m in urual areas.
+Property boundaries accuracy: +/-1m in urban areas, +/-30m in nural areas.
 Census data sourced from Statistics NZ.
 Postcodes sourced from NZ Post.
-Assets, contours, water and drainage information shown is approximate and must not be used for detailed

-Other data has been compiled from a variety of sources and its accuracy may vary, but is generally +/- 1 m.
+Assets, contours, water and drainage information shown is approximate and must not be used for detailed engineering design.
+Other data has been compiled from a variety of sources and its accuracy may vary, but is generally +/- 1m.

-MAP PRODUCED BY: Wellington City Council 101 Wakefield Street WELLINGTON, NZ ORIGINAL MAP SIZE: A4 AUTHOR: presto2j DATE: 23/05/2016 REFERENCE:
+MAP PRODUCED BY: Wellington City Council 101 Wakefield Street WELLINGTON, NZ

-Absolutely Positively Wellington City Council Me Beke Ki Pincke
+Absolutely Positively Wellington City Council Methode 81 Master

-7. Sector Information
+7. Sector information

-The following information provides an overview of the various open space sectors, including a description of the secondary track network and the Te Araroa Trail.
+The following information provides an overview of the various open space sectors, including a description of the secondary-track network and the Te Araroa Trail.
 This section also gives a description of the tracks, including those recently constructed as part of the previous implementation plan (2008) and provides information on key objectives included in the new implementation plan.